mauriziocescon/myws/README.md

 ## Information

-In this repo there are 4 angular apps:
+In this repo there are 4 angular apps (mf1 / mf2 / mf3 have basically the same code):

 - host: loader of mfs,
 - mf1 (✅): built with `"builder": "@angular-devkit/build-angular:browser"`, `"buildOptimizer": true`,
 - mf2 (✅): built with `"builder": "@angular-devkit/build-angular:application"`, `"optimization": false`,
 - mf3 (🚫): built with `"builder": "@angular-devkit/build-angular:application"`, `"optimization": true`.

-Note that mf1 / mf2 / mf3 have basically the same code.

-In order to see the problem, just run `npm run start:host`.
+In order to see the problem, just init and run `npm run start:host`.
 This command will

 - build mf1 / mf2 / mf3 like reported above,
 - concatenate the output of each mf in a single main.js file,